 How to apply

-Your accountant may be able to help you with claiming R&D. Because you have to convince HMRC that you truly qualify for the relief, you have to be very exact and concise throughout the application.
-This means showing that you understand the parameters they’ve set out regarding what qualifies, so it can be better to use a specialist accountant if you’re unsure on anything.
-If you’re in need of a specialist accountant who understands R&D, we provide a free, no-obligation introducing service to a panel of over 100 qualified chartered accountants.
+Your accountant may be able to help you with claiming R&D credits.
+Because you have to convince HMRC that you truly qualify for the relief, you have to be very exact and concise throughout the application.
+This means showing that you understand the parameters they’ve set out regarding what qualifies.
+It can be better to use a specialist accountant if you’re unsure on anything.

 Firstly, you need to include your enhanced expenditure into the CT600 Company Tax Return form which gov.uk provide on their website.
 You can claim for R&D tax relief up to two years after the project.